-The use of both symmetric and asymmetric cryptography & keys are part of a well-rounded solution for securing digital transactions.
-Each approach to protecting data has its benefits, especially when applied to the appropriate scenarios.
-Here we look at the reasons for using each cryptographic method.
+A well-rounded solution for securing digital transactions includes the use of both symmetric and asymmetric cryptography and keys.
+Each method of data protection has advantages, especially when applied to the right scenarios.
+We will look at the reasons for using each cryptographic method in this section.

 Symmetric Versus Asymmetric